Adria-F/1st-repository/README.md

 # 1st Repository

-TODO: This is my first repository
+This is my first repository

 ## Installation

-TODO: Install it dude!
+Install it dude!

 ## Usage

-TODO: Use it dude!
+Use it dude!

 ## Contributing
 Adrià Ferrer